 Instead of sending the exact same words to everyone on your list, try to tailor your pitch for the audience of that journalist or blogger.
 Offer your top choice an exclusive, a scoop.

-Provide them access to a photographer and a unique photo shoot.
-Having the right pictures for their article, photos that capture the essence of their story, photos that nobody else have goes a long way to get press.
+Provide them with access to a photographer and a unique photo shoot.
+Having the right pictures for their article, photos that capture the essence of their story, photos that nobody else has, goes a long way to get press.

-Regardless of whether you can afford to send a photograph or not, include a link to download media materials.
+Whether or not you can afford to send a photograph, include a link to download media materials.
 Journalists and bloggers often work on tight schedules and during off-business hours.
 Having access to high-resolution photos, videos and additional information might be the difference between getting press coverage or not.

-Save time for the journalist or blogger by including a clickable link to the new product/service, the initiative, the company website and all the contact information.
+Save time for the journalist or blogger by including a clickable link to the new product or service, the initiative, the company website, and all the contact information.
 You’ll be surprised by how many pitches don’t have a link to the company website, campaign or product they pitched.

 The Follow up

 The publications make their own editorial schedule.
-Each one works around their own production time.
+Each operates on its own production schedule.
 Even if they like your story, they might want to keep it for later.

 Generally speaking, don’t expect a reply to your email unless the journalist or blogger needs additional information or wants to book an interview.
 You’re welcome to remind us of your pitch once.
-After that, use good judgement to determine if you should pursuit it or move on.
-Frankly, it depends on many factors.
-Be honest in assessing whether your story is a good fit before you remind us more than once.
+After that, use good judgment to determine if you should pursue it or move on.
+Frankly, this depends on many factors.
+Honestly assess whether your story is a good fit before reminding us more than once.

 Act fast when a journalist or blogger asks for additional information.
 Typically, when we ask for something it’s because we want it now.
-If we don’t receive it by a certain time, we’ll look for alternatives which might get you a lesser coverage or, in the worst case, no coverage at all.
+If we don’t receive it in time, we’ll look for alternatives, which might result in lesser coverage or, in the worst case, no coverage at all.

 That’s my approach when it comes to pitching journalists and established bloggers.
 Do you have things to add or other views?
-I like to hear it.
+I’d like to hear them.

 photo credits: Jon S